parstat/csweb-resources/README.md

 You can add other swarm nodes using the token provided when the master node of swarm is initalized.

-Clone the csweb-resources repository in the used server
+Clone the csweb-resources repository in the server
 ```
 $ git clone https://github.com/parstat/csweb-resources.git
 ```